NicholsTyler/Game-Programming/Data_Structures/Priority_Queue/README.md

 ![Priority Queue Visual 2](../../assets/images/priority_queue_visual_2.svg)

+## Uses :scroll:
+- Any time you want to handle things with different priority levels: triaging patients in a hospital, locating the closest available taxi, or just a to-do list.
+- Certain foundational algorithms rely on priority queues:
+> Dijkstra's shortest-path, A* search (a graph traversal algorithm like BFS), and Huffman codes (an encoding for data compression)

 ## Strengths :white_check_mark:
 - Quickly access the highest-priority item
 > Priority queues allow you to peek at the top item in O(1) while keeping other operations relatively cheap (O(lg(n)).